A. Michael Mennim: Wolfson College, Cambridge

 In the late 1960s Mennim went for an interview at University College, Cambridge where his friend Hugh Plommer was a Founding Fellow.
 That newly founded College had been seeking an architect to plan its possible future buildings so that they might approach potential benefactors.
 Its Building Committee, of which Plommer was a member, could not agree on an architect despite the eminence of the architects they had already interviewed and some of whose buildings they had visited.
 In the hope of resolving the impasse, Plommer put Mennim's name forward.

 A visit was made to York to see one or two of his buildings.
 The President, Mr John Morrison, later announced to the Governing Body of the College that before meeting Mennim the Committee had not collectively felt enthusiasm for any of the college or university buildings which they had inspected and which had been designed by the architects they had interviewed.
-He went on to say that Mennim had been selected as architect by the Committee because it had been impressed by his taste and aesthetic judgement and its members believed they could work with him.
+He went on to say that Mennim had been selected as architect by the Committee because it had been impressed by his taste and aesthetic judgment and its members believed they could work with him.

-This was the start of a close working relationship between Mennim and the College of which its greatest fruit was the collection of buildings of pleasing symmetry, constructed in hand-made Stamford bricks with the handsome Main Building in Weldon Stone, all arranged in well laid out courts on the Bredon House site between the years 1972–77.
+This was the start of a close working relationship between Mennim and the College of which its greatest fruit was the collection of buildings of pleasing symmetry, constructed in hand-made Stamford bricks with the Main Building in Weldon Stone, all arranged in courts on the Bredon House site between the years 1972–77.
 It became Wolfson College following the Wolfson benefaction in 1972.

 There had been many false starts in the early years when Michael had been called upon to produce plans, perspectives and models, often at short notice which must have strained his patience and even during the construction period plans and lay-out had been altered and building affected due to high inflation, shortages of bricks because of the three-day week, and strikes.
 But through it all the relationship between the College and its architect and his partners remained steadfast.
-Michael himself wrote in an article for the College Magazine in 1977"For a client to place trust in his architect, quantity surveyor and contractor must surely be unique but this what happened at Wolfson College, Cambridge."
+Michael himself wrote in an article for the College Magazine in 1977, "For a client to place trust in his architect, quantity surveyor and contractor must surely be unique but this what happened at Wolfson College, Cambridge."